Lab 08: Cleanse, transform, and load data into Unity Catalog

 | Exercise 6 | Pivot and unpivot market statistics |

-Throughout every exercise in this lab, you are expected and encouraged to use the Databricks Assistant.
+Throughout every exercise in this lab, you are expected and encouraged to use Genie Code.
 Every notebook cell includes a suggested prompt to get you started.
-The Assistant is your pair programmer — use it to generate code, explain error messages, explore alternatives, and validate your approach.
+Genie Code is your pair programmer — use it to generate code, explain error messages, explore alternatives, and validate your approach.

-To open the Databricks Assistant, select the on the right side of any notebook cell, or use the keyboard shortcut.
+To open Genie Code, select the on the right side of any notebook cell, or use the keyboard shortcut.

 Prerequisites

-- An Azure Databricks Premium workspace is already provisioned and available.
+- An Azure Databricks Premium workspace provisioned using Lab 00: Set up your Azure Databricks environment.

 - You are familiar with basic SQL and Python/PySpark concepts.